Coffee drink calorie inputs

 Technical Details:

-Coffee-drink nutrition is an additive recipe estimate.
-Each ingredient contributes calories, and some ingredients also contribute protein, carbohydrate, sugar, fat, caffeine, or volume.
-Plain coffee contributes very little energy in the model, while espresso and brewed bases mainly matter for caffeine and drink volume.
-Milk and plant bases are scaled from per-100 mL nutrition assumptions, syrup and sauces are scaled by pump count, added sugar uses 4 kcal per gram, and cream or foam is scaled by volume.
+Coffee drink nutrition is modeled as an additive recipe estimate.
+Each ingredient group contributes calories, and some groups also contribute protein, carbohydrate, sugar, fat, caffeine, and volume.
+Milk and plant-base nutrition is scaled from per-100 mL assumptions, syrup and sauce are scaled by pump count, plain sugar uses 4 kcal per gram, and cream or foam is scaled by volume.

 Formula Core: